apache/doris/docs/en/community/design/spark_load.md

         );
 ```

 `spark.cluster_name` is the name of the Spark cluster to be loaded.
 It can be set via SET PROPERTY and users may refer to the configurations of the original Hadoop cluster.
-The Spark cluster configurations in the PROPERTIES will override those in `spark.cluster_name`.
+The Spark cluster configurations in the PROPERTIES will overwrite those in `spark.cluster_name`.

 Explanation of the properties: